hashicorp/vault-guides/identity/vault-agent-ecs/README.md

 # Vault Agent with Amazon ECS

-This directory contains example code for retrieving secrets for an Amazon ECS task from Vault using Vault agent.
+This directory contains example code for retrieving secrets for an Amazon ECS task from Vault using Vault Agent.
+Refer to the [Vault Agent with Amazon Elastic Container Service](https://learn.hashicorp.com/tutorials/vault/agent-aws-ecs) tutorial for step-by-step instruction.

 ## Prerequistes